 A logic circuit is a circuit that executes a processing or controlling function in a computer.
 This circuit implements logical operations on information to process it.

-Logic circuits utilize two values for a physical quantity, like voltage, to denote the Boolean values true and false or 1 and 0 respectively.
-Logic circuits have inputs and the outputs can be dependent on the inputs.
+Logic circuits utilise two values for a given physical quantity (voltage, for example) to denote the Boolean values true and false or 1 and 0 respectively.
+Logic circuits have inputs, as well as having outputs which can be dependent on the inputs.
 In logic circuit diagrams, connection from one circuit’s output to another circuit’s input is displayed as an arrowhead at the input end.

 When it comes to performance, logic circuits are similar to programming language functions.
 The inputs are similar to function parameters while the outputs are similar to function returned values.
 A logic circuit can accommodate multiple outputs.